Obii-A/Obii-A/README.md

 - 👀 I’m interested in gaining advanced proficiency in data analysis tools and programming languages.
 Secure an entry-level data analyst position to apply theoretical knowledge in a practical setting.
 Pursue certifications in specialized areas of data analysis, such as data visualization, machine learning, and data engineering.
 Connect with professionals in the data analytics community through networking events and online platforms.
 Join professional organizations, such as the Data Science Association or local data science meetups, to expand my professional network.
 Aim to transition from a beginner data analyst role to a more specialized position, such as a data scientist or business analyst, within the next five years.

-- 💞️ I’m looking to collaborate on more data analytics positions and roles that would helo advance and build my knowledge about data analysis.
+- 💞️ I’m looking to collaborate on more data analytics positions and roles that would help advance, build my knowledge about data analysis and a successful career in data analytics.

 - 📫 I can be reached via [email](ezimorah@gmail.com) or via [Linkedin](https://www.linkedin.com/in/obinna-ezimorah-a62685148/)